Fleming College

 There is also a need in this fast-growing sector for skilled graduates to work as private practitioners, providing services in the home and community settings.

-Your program has mandatory requirements which may include a criminal reference check, first aid, CPR-C, etc. For more information, please see the Non Academic Requirements page.
+Your program has mandatory requirements which include a criminal record check with vulnerable sector screening.
+For more information on the complete requirements please see the Non Academic Requirements page.

 • Provide for the safety of clients, self and others in compliance with all applicable legislation, regulations and standards of practice.